gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -V, --debug                      Print extra output for debugging.
     -h, --help                       Print this help

+Uninstall license key(s).
-Uninstall the current license key.
+Use [key] or --key to uninstall only the specified license key.
-This clears out the current license key from the appliance.
+By default all currently installed license keys are uninstalled.
 The function of the remote appliance will be restricted without a license installed.
 Be careful using this.
 ```